 Consultancy work includes:

-- festival liaison/coordinator at Port Eliot Festival in Cornwall, U.K.;
+- co-director of Port Eliot Festival in Cornwall, U.K.;

 - video interviews with Ian Wallace, Douglas Coupland, Liz Magor, Marion Penner Bancroft, Marianne Nicholson and Michael Audain for the Vancouver Art Gallery;